h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 - Target transformations tuning leaderboard
 - Leaderboard

 2\.
-Open the auto-generated pdf report and review the experiment results.
+Open the auto-generated .doc report and review the experiment results.

 ### Deeper Dive and Resources